SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-is-my-xna-game-dead-yet.markdown

-                        &nbsp;

                         * * *

-                        &nbsp;

                         ### Now for a bit of bad news

-                        I will leave you with one other issue that exists right now.&nbsp; There is a bug in the XNA framework in the BETA, this cause the game to actually crash when it exits and not close down cleanly.
+                        I will leave you with one other issue that exists right now.
+There is a bug in the XNA framework in the BETA, this cause the game to actually crash when it exits and not close down cleanly.